-I’ve learnt that it opens so many doors and because of knowing BSL, Deaf people feel more included.
+I’ve learned that it opens so many doors and because of knowing BSL, Deaf people feel more included.
 I believe BSL should be taught in school and everyone should at least learn the basics.

 — Royal Deaf (@royaldeaf) January 19, 2020

 Wow, you’ve certainly inspired me, and I’m sure all the people who read this will feel the same!
-Thank you Scarlette.
+Thank you, Scarlette.
 So how and why did you start getting involved and working with deaf-related charities?